Libensemble/libensemble/docs/platforms/platforms_index.rst

 .. note::

-    Certain machines (like Theta and Summit) that do not support child-process launches also do not support libEnsemble in distributed mode.
+    Certain machines (like Theta and Summit) that can only submit MPI jobs from specialized launch nodes do not support libEnsemble in distributed mode.

-Due to this factor, Theta and Summit approach centralized mode differently.
+Due to this factor, libEnsemble on Theta and Summit approaches centralized mode differently.
 On these machines, libEnsemble is run centralized on either a compute-node with the support of Balsam_ or on a frontend server called a MOM (Machine-Oriented Mini-server) node.

-Read more about configuring and launching libEnsemble on some HPC machines:
+Read more about configuring and launching libEnsemble on some HPC systems:

 .. toctree::
     :maxdepth: 2